reillypascal/personalsite-ssg/pages/posts/2024/03/rss-is-nice.md

 That's all for today!
 I'm looking at adding some new features to my site ([Webmentions](https://en.wikipedia.org/wiki/Webmention) are high on my list), and I'm continuing to do sound design and composition.
 When I get more interesting sounds made or site features added, I'll definitely do a writeup of those here as well.

 I've also been getting back into reading for fun, now that I'm out of school (finished my composition PhD in 2022), and I may discuss some of the books I'm reading.
-I recently got "[High Static; Dead Lines](http://www.kristengallerneaux.com/high-static-dead-lines)" by Kristen Gallerneaux, "[House of Leaves](https://en.wikipedia.org/wiki/House_of_Leaves)" by Mark Z. Danielewski, and "[This Is How They Tell Me the World Ends](https://en.wikipedia.org/wiki/This_Is_How_They_Tell_Me_the_World_Ends)" by Nicole Perlroth, and I'm excited for all of them.
+I recently got “[High Static; Dead Lines](http://www.kristengallerneaux.com/high-static-dead-lines)” by Kristen Gallerneaux, “[House of Leaves](https://en.wikipedia.org/wiki/House_of_Leaves)” by Mark Z. Danielewski, and “[This Is How They Tell Me the World Ends](https://en.wikipedia.org/wiki/This_Is_How_They_Tell_Me_the_World_Ends)” by Nicole Perlroth, and I'm excited for all of them.